 At first, the laughter will seem forced – because it is, but go with it.
 Especially if you are doing this in a group setting you will soon find that your forced laughter will become authentic joy.
 Your laughter will bring about laughter in others and vice versa.
 And in a group of people who you care about, who are passionate about doing serious leadership work for vital causes, you will, together, experience carbonated holiness.
 Try it.

 Or Mars is Vice President of The Wexner Foundation.
 He is an alum of The Wexner Graduate Fellowship/Davidson Scholars Program (Class 6).
-Or lives in Columbus, OH, and can be reached here.
+Or lives in Columbus, OH.